|Birth: ||Feb. 16, 1876|

-Born at Granville Summit, Pennsylvania, February 16, 1876.
+Born in Granville Summit, Pennsylvania, February 16, 1876.
 Mr. Saxton came to Wichita in 1913.
-He attended Mansfield, Pennsylvania, Teachers College and received his B.A. degree in 1898. &He was active in baseball and football at the college.
+He attended Mansfield, Pennsylvania, Teachers College and received his B.A. degree in 1898.
+He was active in baseball and football at the college.

 Mr. Saxton was a superintendent of a number of small schools for 13 years in Pennsylvania and Nebraska.

 About five years after coming to Wichita he exercised an option on the ground at 21st and Hillside.
 It was his vision and foresight which brought about the creation of Old Mission Mausoleum in 1918.

 In 1918, he supervised planning for construction of the first of four mausoleum units.
 The first unit was built in 1920-1922, the second in 1928-29, the third in 1939-40 and the fourth and final unit during 1948-50.

 Mr. Saxton's work was carried on by his employees after his retirement from active managerial duties about three years ago.
 He formed a corporation and gave his fellow workers shares so that his work might be carried on.

 Under the guidance of Mr. Saxton, prominent Wichita attorneys and business leaders drew up a trust agreement for Old Mission Mausoleum.
 Under the trust, a fund was established for the permanent care of the four units comprising the mausoleum.